elastic/connectors/docs/RELEASING.md

 - Increment the VERSION on main to match the next minor release
 - Create a new maintenance branch
+- Make sure the `.backportrc.json` is updated.
+The previous minor is added to `targetBranchChoices` and the new minor is used in `branchLabelMapping`

 After the Elastic unified release is complete